 Embrace the blueberry season with a high-protein snack!

 These blueberry protein muffins are ultra-light and super easy to whip up.
-They store well in the fridge and because they use collagen powder in place of traditional protein powder.
+They store well in the fridge because they use collagen powder in place of traditional protein powder (just like these healthy lemon muffins).

 And as a Certified Nutrition Coach, I think that they’re also a great snack for kids!